ipfs/notes/OPEN_PROBLEMS/HUMAN_READABLE_NAMING.md

 ## Short Description
 > In one sentence or paragraph.

+You can only have two of three properties for a name: Human-meaningful, Secure and/or Decentralized.
+This is [Zooko's Trilemma](https://en.wikipedia.org/wiki/Zooko%27s_triangle).
+Can we have all 3?
+Does context matter to solve this problem?

+## Long Description

 Memorizing Content Addresses is hard, No one should have to do that.
 We need a solution that can provide Human Readable Names to users without making them to rely on either/or a central provider, an unauthenticated host, on unauthenticated data and without leaking their intent to access some piece of content that is referenced by that name.

-## Long Description

-TODO
-- Include Zooko's triangle
+[Zooko's Trilemma](https://en.wikipedia.org/wiki/Zooko%27s_triangle) suggests that it is impossible to get a name that is Human-meaningful, Secure and Decentralized.
+However, what is resides as a question is the possibility to take into account the context for the resolution of the name (locality: Decentralized, but local / namespaced).
+We believe there is an avenue here to explore.

 ## State of the Art